dhanushpavann/Vehicle-Insurance-Project/README.md

 4. The ECR repository if you do not want image storage charges
 5. Any extra AWS resources such as load balancers, NAT gateways, or log groups

-## Future Improvements

-- Add Docker polish and production hardening
-- Add automated tests
-- Improve the form UI with human-friendly inputs
-- Add CI/CD for automatic deployment
-- Add monitoring and logging dashboards
-- Package the project with a cleaner cloud deployment flow

 ## Why This Project Is Good For Hiring Review